pvvx/THB2/README.md

 > To run [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html) offline, just copy the [html](bthome_phy6222/web/PHY62x2BTHome.html) file to a local folder.

+## Getting started with the device

+To work with the device, you need to write the `FW Boo`t firmware to the device via a USB-COM adapter.
+Boot firmware is a program with reduced functionality and provides secure OTA updates.

+Next, using the BLE connection in PHY62x2BTHome.html through the OTA tab, the main operating program of the `FW APP` is recorded.

+* `FW APP` can also be recorded using a USB-COM adapter.

 ## Boot and App firmware

-The [Boot](#fw-boot-and-ota) firmware has minimal functions.
-Boot is only used for downloading via OTA the full-featured version of APP (`.bin` files).
+The [Boot](#fw-boot-and-ota) firmware has minimal functions. `FW Boot` is only used for downloading via OTA the full-featured version of `FW APP` (`.bin` files).
 * The device type can be distinguished externally by the smiley face symbol on the screen.

 | Device | Boot file | OTA file | Printed circuit board labelling |